Why LINQ beats SQL

 Static Type Safety

-In the preceding query, if we declared the state variable to be an integer rather than a string, the query would fail at compile-time rather than run-time.
+In the preceding queries, if we had declared the state variable as an integer rather than a string, the query would fail at compile-time rather than run-time.
 The same applies if you get any of the table or column names wrong.
 This is of real benefit when refactoring: the compiler will tell you if you haven't completely done your job.

 Client Processing